How To Survive an IRS Business Audit

 After the Audit

-If the adjustments cannot be agreed upon, you have the option to request a conference with the Agent's manager.
+If the adjustments cannot be agreed upon, you have the option to request a conference with the agent's manager.
 If a resolution still cannot be reached, you may then request a conference with the Appeals Division.
-If the issue is still unresolved, the taxpayer has the option to appear in tax court and have a judge resolve the situation.
-So, the IRS Agent who conducts the audit is not the final judge of any case.
+If the issue is still unresolved, you have the option to appear in tax court and have a judge resolve the situation.
+That means that the IRS agent who conducts the audit is not the final judge of any case.
 If they are unreasonable or totally uncooperative, the taxpayer has other avenues that can be pursued.

-An IRS audit does not have to be a scary event.
+An IRS business audit does not have to be a scary event.
 A taxpayer need only remain calm, understand the audit process, know their rights, and be prepared.
 This can include bringing on professionals who can help you handle your tax reporting.